kbase/kb_sdk/doc/Developer_deployment.md

 2. ant (various ways of doing this, brew/MacPorts/cygwin/others)
 3. Docker Toolbox: https://www.docker.com/toolbox (it says it includes VirtualBox, but I already had it so I couldn't verify)

+## Set some environment variables
+Set JAVA_HOME to the directory where you installed JDK.
+If you're not sure, the command /usr/libexec/java_home will tell you.
+    setenv JAVA_HOME `/usr/libexec/java_home`
+Add to your PATH the directory where you installed ant.

 ## Preparing a new module

+The script for registering your module is called kb-mobu for "KBase MOdule BUilder".
+See Module_builder.md [how do I add a relative link??] for information about how to create a new module and use kb-mobu to initialize and compile it.

+First you need to check out the kb_sdk and jars repos from GitHub.
-For now, we are using the develop branch.
+For now, we are using the develop branch of kb_sdk.
 Very soon we will merge to the master branch.
-You need to export your JAVA_HOME environment variable correctly (the location depends on which JDK you're using).

     git clone https://github.com/kbase/kb_sdk
     git clone https://github.com/kbase/jars